-&lt;sup>5 ACC II also includes requirements for some medium-duty vehicles up to 14,000 pounds gross vehicle weight.
+5 ACC II also includes requirements for some medium-duty vehicles up to 14,000 pounds gross vehicle weight.
 Because this weight range overlaps with California's Advanced Clean Truck rule, ERM assumed manufacturers would certify these vehicles under that rule rather than ACC II.

-&lt;sup>6 California Air Resources Board.
+6 California Air Resources Board.
 "States that have Adopted California's Vehicle Standards under Section 177 of the Federal Clean Air Act".
-May 13, 2022. https://ww2.arb.ca.gov/sites/default/files/2022-05/%C2%A7177\states\05132022\NADA\sales\r2\ac.pdf.
+May 13, 2022. https://www2.arb.ca.gov/sites/default/files/2022-05/%C2%A7177_states_05132022_NADA_sales_r2_ac.pdf.

-&lt;sup>7 Manufacturers can use vehicle values from early compliance, converted vehicle values, proportional fuel cell allowances, and state-to-state shifting, called "pooling".
+Manufacturers can use vehicle values from early compliance, converted vehicle values, proportional fuel cell allowances, and state-to-state shifting, called "pooling".
 For further details on these compliance flexibilities, see Advanced Clean Cars II Program: An Analysis of the Impacts of Zero-Emission Light-Duty Vehicles on the Environment, Public Health, Industry, and the Economy - Methodologies and Assumptions, February 2023.

-&lt;sup>8 Regardless of which year a state adopts the ACC II regulation, its first year of compliance must be aligned with California's model year compliance percentage in that year.
-For New Jersey, its first year of compliance would be MY 2027.
+8 Regardless of which year a state adopts the ACC II regulation, its first year of compliance must be aligned with California's model year compliance percentage in that year.
+For Colorado, its first year of compliance will be MY 2027.